Conceptualist Art Movement

 Rethinking the Notion of Art

-Marcel Duchamp’s “Fountain” is a groundbreaking conceptual artwork that challenges traditional notions of artistic creation.
+Marcel Duchamp’s “Fountain” is a versatile conceptual artwork that challenges traditional notions of artistic creation.
+It is considered versatile because this installation can be considered Conceptualism, Dadaism and arguably even Modern art.
 Created in 1917, the piece consists of a urinal turned on its back and signed “R. Mutt.”
 Duchamp intended to question the role of the artist and the criteria for defining art.
-“Fountain” sparked debates about the nature of art and the authority of the artist, paving the way for the conceptual art movement.
-Duchamp’s audacious act of presenting a utilitarian object as art reshaped the trajectory of artistic expression.
+“Fountain” sparked debates about the nature of art and the authority of the artist, because an actual urinal was passed off as an art installation.

 Urban Light by Chris Burden